kisnaa1920/nmap-network-discovery/readme.md

 | `192.168.23.128` | Target IP (Metasploitable2 VM) |
 ## Observation
 - Checks the exact service versions found earlier against known, public vulnerability databases — and lists any matching exploits/CVEs for each one.
-- `NSE stands` for the Nmap Scripting Engine
+- `NSE stands` for the Nmap Scripting Engine.

 ## Why is this Important?
 -This command matters because it goes beyond just showing open ports — it checks if the services running on them have known, publicly exploitable vulnerabilities, helping identify which issues need to be fixed first.